mrpmorris/blazor-validation/README.md

 ## What's new
 ### New in 0.6.1
- - Fixed bug in FluentValidation that prevented objects with complex property types from being validated properly
+ - Fixed bug in FluentValidation that prevented objects with complex property types from being validated
 ### New in 0.6.0
  - Upgraded to Blazor Preview 8
 ### New in 0.5.0